neurobrko/DevTools/README.md

 ------------------------------------------------------------
 ```

-There is also a alternative display of prompt (without username, hostname is shorted and host part of bridge0 IP is in parenthesis, displaying only top directory and some colors):
+There is also a alternative display of prompt (without username, hostname is
+shorted and host part of bridge0 IP is in parenthesis, displaying only top
+directory and some colors):
 `S-7881-C0 (165):site-packages#`\
-`gc` alias for `git checkout` also work with `TAB` completion!

 **LOCAL/CUSTOM bash aliases**\
 You can create custom local aliases in `.local_aliases` or `.custom_aliases` files.\